StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 1 (23-12-24)</summary>
 Met the employees and got to know the team leads and their respective tasks.
 There wasn’t much work for me on the first day.
 I familiarized myself with the projects they were working on and discussed my strengths with the team.
 They assessed which team or project I might be suitable for.
-I was assigned a task to implement API CRUD operations for a student management system.
+I was assigned a task to implement API CRUD operations for a CRM.
 </details>

 <details>
 <summary>Day 2 (24-12-24)</summary>
-Worked on the Student CRUD task.
-Added API calls to `/crud/` for creating a student, deleting a student, updating student data, and reading a list of students with all their details.
+Worked on the CRM CRUD task.
+Added API calls to `/crud/` for creating a user, deleting a user, updating user data, and reading a list of users with all their details.
 </details>

 <details>